 The next section is about recent Creative Cloud versions.
 If you’re looking for information about older versions, jump to:

 Official statements and verified reports

-Note: On October 18, 2017, Adobe announced the 2018 release of Creative Cloud applications and made them available for download.
-These are the most compatible with High Sierra.
+On October 18, 2017, Adobe announced the 2018 release of Creative Cloud applications and made them available for download.
+This is the first version of Creative Cloud software that’s officially compatible with High Sierra.